Complexity & Systems

 No, the 30-minute icebreaker games followed by 6 hours of speaker-led PowerPoint presentations don’t count.
 Nor do those big concerts, parties, corporate athletics, fancy swag, pizza, and beer nights.

-Yet very few organisations invest in change as a systemic practice, embedded into day-to-day interactions across the organisation.
-Building a deliberate balance of productive friction and alignment is critical across all levels, creating the conditions for people to move towards purposeful action rather than feeling powerless in the face of change.
+Bonding events alone do not create the conditions needed for openness, collaboration, or sustainable change.
+Organisations invest in strategy sessions at leadership levels to define outcomes, objectives, and key results.
+Very few invest in change as a systemic practice, embedded into the day-to-day interactions across the organisation.
+Building a deliberate balance of productive friction and alignment is critical across all levels, creating the conditions for people to move towards purposeful action instead of feeling powerless in the face of change.

 - Sherryl Tarnaske